Image by Pexels.

 - Laura Nelima Barasa, Kenya (PhD, Radboud University Nijmegen, The Netherlands)

-- Edward Cooke, (PhD.
+- Edgar Cooke, (PhD.
 University of Sussex, The UK)

 - Hamidou Jawara, (PhD, University of Kiel, Germany)